imshyam/Play-Animation/README.md

 ###Circular Reveal

 This is easy one and explained at [Android Developer Training Notes][1].
-For using this animation simply
+For using this animation simply use this :

     // previously invisible view
     View myView = findViewById(R.id.my_view);